sabrinamamamia/search-engine/README.md

 ## Search Engine Project

 This search engine has the following functionalities:
-* Preprocesses and tokenizes a 1700-document TREC benchmark dataset
+* Preprocesses and tokenizes a 2000-document TREC benchmark dataset
 * Builds 4 types of inverted indexes and matrices (single, stem, positional, and phrase)
-* Clusters documents using an unsupervised machine learning algorithm (K-Means)* Applies 3 retrieval models (Vector Space Model, BM25, Query Likelihood with Smoothing) and performs relevance ranking
+* Clusters documents using an unsupervised machine learning algorithm (K-Means)
+* Applies 3 retrieval models (Vector Space Model, BM25, Query Likelihood with Smoothing) and performs relevance ranking

 ### Building The Index
 `python3 build.py [trec-files-directory-path] [index-type] [output-dir]`